-RIE (pronounced “wry”) stands for Resources for Infant Educarers.
-From what I have read, some people claim that RIE is a trendy new parenting style touted by celebrities such as Tobey Maguire, Penelope Cruz, Helen Hunt and a few others.
+From my research into this topic I learned that some people claim that RIE is a trendy parenting style touted by celebrities such as Tobey Maguire, Penelope Cruz, Helen Hunt and a few others.

 However, much to my surprise RIE has been around since 1978, so it definitely does not sound like a trend or fad.

 Gerber came up with RIE through her own parenting experience as well as through her work as an early childhood educator.

 That is, respecting your child (even infant) as a capable human being and not simply as an object.

 To understand RIE a bit better lets look at some of its basic principles.

 As I mentioned above, this is the underlying key to the RIE approach or philosophy.